 Not all drug disposal products are created equal.
 Here’s what to prioritize:

-• No-flush, activated carbon-based neutralization to meet water safety standards
+- No-flush, activated carbon-based deactivation to meet water safety standards

-• Support for DEA and RCRA compliance with full audit traceability
+- Support for DEA and RCRA compliance with full audit traceability of medications from cradle to grave

 Trusted Option: NeutraNarc Drug Disposal System